Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0004-record-parameter-frame.md

       z_0: Parameter[float]
   ```

+This method has been remove in [#1607](https://github.com/Fusion-Power-Plant-Framework/bluemira/pull/1607) as it is confusing to have two methods to define a `ParameterFrame`.
+We may add this back in future if we manage to fix the typing issue.

 Further work will be done to add helper methods to collate all `Parameters` required in a given piece of code

 ## Consequences